GreenAlgorithms/green-algorithms-tool/docs/developer_guide/getting_started.md

 ## Blueprints

 The app modularization was made compulsory by the creation of the AI page.
-Modularization allows to create standalone and possibly duplicated blocks without duplicating the corresponding code.
+Modularization allows to create standalone and possibly duplicated code blocks without duplicating the corresponding code.
 In the calculator, modularization relies on the [DashBlueprint](https://www.dash-extensions.com/sections/enrich#a-dashblueprint) class from the `dash_extensions.enrich module`.
 The current page provides an overview of the blueprints in the calculator code, but more details regarding our implementation are given in the dedicated [documentation page](../developer_guide/blueprints/our_implementation.md).

 ### The DashBlueprint class